 Viparita Karani is beneficial when practiced in the evening after returning home from work.
 It is practiced as a preparatory asana for Sarvangasana.

-1. Relieves muscle fatigue and pain.
+1. Relieves overall fatigue, muscle fatigue and pain.

 3. Refreshes the brain, calms the tense nerves, balances the hormones.

 Instructions: Lie down on the floor parallel to the wall.
-Slowly move your head away from the wall, sticking your buttocks close to the wall.
+Gently move your head away from the wall, sticking your buttocks close to the wall.
 Bend your legs and take them up on the wall perpendicular to the floor.

 Adjust and align your body in an “L” position, with your hips close to the wall and the back of your legs rested properly on the wall.
 Place your hands on the sides of your body with palms turned outwards.
-If you feel any strain in your neck, place a soft pillow under your head to support your back neck.
+If you feel any strain in your neck, place a soft pillow under your head to support your neck.
 Practice in a clean and well ventilated room.

 For those who do not find Savasana (supine relaxation) comfortable can try this asana.
 Props such as pillows or soft blankets, eye pillows or pads can be used.
 Play soothing music and relax.